AHS Krab: History

-In December 2014, the Polish Ministry of Defence announced the deal worth US$320M with Korean Samsung Techwin (now Hanwha Techwin) to purchase 120 K9 Thunder chassis, with the first 24 to be delivered in 2017 and 96 to be built under licence in Poland in 2018–2022.
+In December 2014, the Polish Ministry of Defence announced a deal worth US$320M with Korean firm Samsung Techwin (now Hanwha Techwin) to purchase 120 K9 Thunder chassis, with the first 24 to be delivered in 2017 and 96 to be built under licence in Poland in 2018–2022.
 Poland also evaluated the Turkish-built T-155 Firtina chassis of the same origin.
-The original Polish OBRUM's UPG-NG chassis built by BUMAR equipped with an S-12U engine and other elements (like road wheels) from the PT-91 Twardy used in eight initial production howitzers was abandoned due to structural cracks and ceased production of S-12U engines.
+The original Polish OBRUM's The UPG-NG chassis built by BUMAR, which had been used in the eight initial production howitzers and which was equipped with an S-12U engine and other elements (like road wheels) from the PT-91 Twardy, was abandoned due to structural cracks and ceased production of S-12U engines.

 The first K9 chassis was shipped to Poland for testing and integration in June 2015.
 The prototype was rolled out in August 2015.
 It went through type acceptance testing in October 2015.
 The test ended successfully in April 2016, allowing series production.
 In April 2016, the Ministry of National Defence and the manufacturer concluded the research and development phase.
-In April 2016, during the Polish prime minister's visit to Stalowa Wola, the first two serial examples were handed over to Polish Army.
+In April 2016, during the Polish prime minister's visit to Stalowa Wola, the first two serial examples were handed over to the Polish Army.

 They joined eight initial production examples at the Artillery Training Center in Toruń, and were used to develop operational standards for combat units.
 During the handover ceremony in November 2016, nine Krabs were accepted in the presence of the Polish Minister of National Defence, while seven more were in the acceptance testing phase.
 Eight original turrets on UPG chassis are scheduled to be upgraded to the K9 chassis after the first batch of 16 guns is delivered by the end of 2016.
 The deal for the next 96 units was signed in December 2016, raising total order to 120 Krabs for five regiments.
+Poland originally planned to import 36 chassis from South Korea and produce 84 chassis in Poland to deliver 120 vehicles by 2022.
+However, the schedule was extended to 2024 as Poland increased its domestic produced chassis from 84 to 96.

 Each of the planned five regiments of Krabs will be equipped with 24 howitzers.
 The first unit to receive 24 Krabs by 2017 will be 11th Masurian Artillery Regiment in Węgorzewo.
 The development program of advanced, smart 155 mm ammunition was expected to conclude in 2017.